 3.6 Appearance

 Bauer [5] argued that people perceive “the influence of idealized images on body image” as “the images of attractive strangers on social media platforms.”
-However, in their experimental studies on beauty marketing, D’Alessandro and Chitty [12] tackled the belief that a body shape (i.e., a thin body) has a high effect on advertisements and discovered that source attractiveness is more related to ethnically relevant models who have realistic body shapes (e.g., medium-thin and medium fat body shapes).
+However, in their experimental study on beauty marketing, D’Alessandro and Chitty [12] tackled the belief that a body shape (i.e., a thin body) has a high effect on advertisements and discovered that source attractiveness is more related to ethnically relevant models who have realistic body shapes (e.g., medium-thin and medium fat body shapes).
 In a social media study, likewise, Yuan and Lou [55] argued that influencers’ attractiveness and similarity are effective to encourage followers to be interested in the products.
-Specifically, in their studies on consumers’ perception of 3D virtual influencers, Jang and Yoh [23] discovered that “the majority of interviewees preferred similar looks to real people with low virtuality.”
+Specifically, in their study on consumers’ perception of 3D virtual influencers, Jang and Yoh [23] discovered that “the majority of interviewees preferred similar looks to real people with low virtuality.”
 These studies prove that visual attractiveness and marketing are highly correlated.

 3.7 Quality Communication